BlessedSleepSeeker/ArenaTactics/design_docs/tbsr/tbsr.md

 ## My Path

 I'm going with **Action Sequence** with an **AP System** with added **Reactions** and **Movement** costing AP.
-Players choose the order of their actions and can do as much as they want if they have points.
+~~Players choose the order of their actions and can do as much as they want if they have points.~~

+Turns play out in state actions -> offensive actions  -> movements actions -> defensive actions.

 ### Homework